chadpark07/recipe-investigation/README.md

 	- Ratings are on a scale from 1 to 5 so ratings with 0 in the dataset were replaced with np.nan so that they do not interfere with analysis later on

 5. Add Series containing the average rating per recipe to the dataset
-	- Getting the average rating per recipe which can have multiple ratings could later be used to understand the general rating across recipes
+	- Getting the average rating per recipe which can have multiple ratings could later be used to understand the general ratings across recipes

-The cleaned merged dataset has 234429 rows and 27 columns.
+The cleaned merged dataset has 234429 rows and 26 columns.
 The 'dtypes' and first 5 rows of the cleaned dataset are shown below.
 For ease of displaying the dataset, all columns except `steps` and `review` will be displayed:

 **Columns of the Merged Dataset**